Guilhermeslucas/Ansible-Code/README.md

 #Ansible-Code

 These are some simple playbooks I've made while learning Ansible.
-Feel free to contact me and make suggestions.
+Feel free to contact me, make suggestions and fork the project.